-Martin Shkreli is associated with pharmaceuticals’ worst qualities, and he is remembered for his absolute disregard for the lives of the people his medications were supposed to protect.
-He cared for profit, and profit alone.
+Martin Shkreli is commonly viewed as a pharmaceutical villain.
+He is remembered for his absolute disregard for the people his medications were designed to protect.
+He worshipped profit and profit alone.

 Drug Costs by the Numbers

-Today, medical debt is the top reason for Americans to file for bankruptcy, and pharmaceutical drugs have earned their place in the lineup of unreasonable charges.
-In 2014, 4.3 billion prescriptions were filled by Americans – that’s approximately 3 prescriptions per person.
+Today, medical debt is the top reason Americans file for bankruptcy.
+Among the many unreasonable healthcare costs in America, pharmaceutical drugs have earned a top spot.
+In 2014, 4.3 billion prescriptions were filled by Americans.
+That's approximately 3 prescriptions per person.
 All those drugs cost $374 billion.

-The AARP reported in 2015 that the annual costs of commonly prescribed medications in the US is about $53,000 a year.
+In 2015, the American Association of Retired People (AARP) reported the annual costs of commonly prescribed medications in the United States to be roughly $53,000 a year.
 At the time, the median U.S. household income was $52,000.
-So even if the average American were spending every dime they had on medications – an impossibility given the necessary expenses for food and housing – they would still be losing $1,000 per year.
+If the average American in 2015 spent every dime they had on medications - an impossibility given the necessary expenses for food and housing - they would lose $1,000 per year.

-Specialty drugs – those designed for rarer or more serious diseases – bring costs to a whole new level making up a third of all spending on medications.
-For an example, look no further than Sovaldi, a breakthrough drug that revolutionized treatment for Hepatitis C. It is effective, safe, and can be taken orally.
-It also costs $1,000 a day; for a 12-week treatment course, that adds up to $84,000.
+Specialty drugs - those designed for rarer or more serious diseases - bring costs to a whole new level.
+These drugs make up a third of all spending on medications.
+Sovaldi, a breakthrough drug that revolutionized treatment for Hepatitis C is a great example.
+It is effective, safe, and can be taken orally.
+It also costs $1,000 a day.
+A patient would pay up to $84,000 for a 12-week treatment course of Sovaldi.

 The Drug Approval Process